ARMmbed/mbed-os-5-docs/docs/reference/bare_metal/bare_metal.md

 # Mbed OS bare metal profile

 There are many use cases for IoT devices.
 Different use cases require different configurations, connectivity and security.
-These different use cases also have different requirements for resource consumption.
-Many IoT use cases that need to operate in ultraconstrained environments on tiny MCUs with low memory and compute power available.
-We created the Mbed OS bare metal profile for IoT device use cases on ultraconstrained resources.
+They also have different requirements for resource consumption.
+Many products must operate in ultraconstrained environments on tiny MCUs with low memory and compute power available.
+We created the Mbed OS bare metal profile for IoT devices that require ultraconstrained resources.

 <span class="images">![Mbed OS bare metal profile block diagram](../../images/bare_metal_block_diagram.png)<span>Mbed OS bare metal profile block digram</span></span>